remult/remult/docs/guide/tutorial-angular.md

 # Todo App with Angular
 ### Build a production ready task list app with Remult using an Angular front-end

 In this tutorial we are going to create a simple app to manage a task list.
-We'll use Angular for the UI, Node + Express for the API server, and Remult as our full-stack framework.
+We'll use Angular for the UI, Node.js + Express.js for the API server, and Remult as our full-stack framework.
 For deployment to production, we'll use Heroku and a PostgreSQL database.

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.